iann838/workery/README.md

 Apertum is a modern, OpenAPI based, web framework for building APIs in Node.js and the Edge (Cloudflare Workers, AWS Lambda, etc.).

-> Documentation is currently work in progress.
+> Documentation is currently **work in progress**.
 For the meantime, use the following short guide.

+## Features

+-   Fully typed parameters.
+-   Full integration of Zod and OpenAPI Specification.
+-   Middleware with access to request and response.
+-   Dependencies with access to parameters and returnable values.
+-   Automatic coercion for non-body parameters based on schema.
+-   Consistent and clear default error responses [404, 405, 422].
+-   Configurable Swagger and Redoc pages.
+-   Adaptable to any JavaScript runtime.

 ## Installation